 Over the past 14 years, River Horse Internet Marketing has helped Savannah hotels, tour companies, destination marketing agencies, restaurants, events, and tourist attractions in Savannah with SEO and SEM for their service lines.
 As the Top Destination Marketing Company in The Low Country, we understand tourism consumer behavior and how their search habits affect your business before, while and after they plan their trip.
+We create tourism campaigns that inspire travelers to visit, explore and stay.

 During these 14 years, River Horse Internet Marketing has managed millions of dollars in ad spend to help promote Savannah and all of its offerings to tourists from all around the globe.
 We’ve learned what works and what doesn’t work with content development, blogging, social media, website design, collateral material, online ticket sales and many other elements that are important when building marketing campaigns for destination services.